MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nc-wdfdevice-evt_wdf_io_in_caller_context.md

 ## -returns

 None

 ## -remarks

 The framework calls a driver's <i>EvtIoInCallerContext</i> callback function so that the driver can examine each I/O request, and possibly perform preliminary processing on the request, before the framework places it in an I/O queue.
 To register an <i>EvtIoInCallerContext</i> callback function for a device, the driver calls <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetioincallercontextcallback.md">WdfDeviceInitSetIoInCallerContextCallback</a>.

 If a driver registers an <i>EvtIoInCallerContext</i> callback function for a device, the framework calls the callback function each time it receives an I/O request for the device.
 The callback function is called in the thread context of the process that sent the I/O request to the driver.
 This process is either the next-higher level driver or, if the driver is at the top of the driver stack, a user-mode application.

-This callback function's primary purpose is to enable framework-based drivers to support the buffer-access method that is called <a href="wdf.accessing_data_buffers_in_kmdf_drivers#neither#neither">neither buffered nor direct I/O</a>.
+This callback function's primary purpose is to enable framework-based drivers to support the buffer-access method that is called <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">neither buffered nor direct I/O</a>.
 For this buffer-access method, the driver must access received buffers in the originator's process context.

 After the callback function has obtained a request's buffers, it can store buffer addresses or handles in the request object's context storage.
 (The driver sets the size of the request object's context storage area by calling <a href="..\wdfdevice\nf-wdfdevice-wdfdeviceinitsetrequestattributes.md">WdfDeviceInitSetRequestAttributes</a>.)